Bride Baffled When Fiancé Asks Her Not To Wear A White Wedding Dress So People Will Know She's Not 'Pure'

 The bride's fiancé 'threw a fit' about her white wedding dress, saying it should be red because she's not a virgin.

-When she questioned why on earth she should wear red to her wedding when almost nobody deviates fro white, "he told me that brides only wear white when they are pure."
+When she questioned why on earth she should wear red to her wedding when almost nobody deviates from white, "he told me that brides only wear white when they are pure."

 The bride-to-be went on to explain that when she and Ryan got together when they were 21 and 20, he was a virgin but she was not, though she'd only been with one other person.